-- 1. Maintenance of - (i) Receipt, Issue and Stamp Account registers. - (ii) Cash Book. - (iii) Stock Registers of consumable and non-consumable stores. - (iv) Library Stock and Issue Registers. - (v) Records of analytical work done in Vijnan Mandir. - (vi) Records of the Pathological work done in Vijnan Mandir. - (vii) Records of minutes of the meetings of the local Advisory Committee and Science Club held in Vijnan Mandir. - (viii) Records of advices given by Vijnan Mandir to the visitors on various rural problems. - (ix) Texts of talks, lectures and demonstrations arranged by Vijnan Mandir. - 2.
+- 1. Maintenance of - (i) Receipt, Issue and Stamp Account registers.

+(ii) Cash Book.

+(iii) Stock Registers of consumable and non-consumable stores.

+(iv) Library Stock and Issue Registers.

+- (v) Records of analytical work done in Vijnan Mandir. (vi) Records of the Pathological work done in Vijnan Mandir. - (vi) Records of the Pathological work done in Vijnan Mandit. (vii) Records of minutes of the meetings of the local Advisory Committee and Science Club held in Vijnan Mandir. - (viii) Records of advices given by Vijnan Mandir to the visitors on various rural problems. - (ix) Texts of talks, lectures and demonstrations arranged by Vijnan Mandir. - 2.
 Drawing up of Survey Reports. - 3.
 Compilation of Progress Reports. - 4.
-Submission of returns, statements, bills, etc.: - (i) Monthly expenditure statement duly supported by certified sub-vouchers. - (ii) (a) Quarterly stock return together with list of breakages; - (b) Quarterly requisition for chemicals and stores and other miscellaneous requirements, and - (c) Indents for service stamps and stationery. - (iii) Invoices and bills from suppliers. - (iv) Acquittance role of the Vijnan Mandir staff every month.
+Submission of returns, statements, bills, etc.: - (i) Monthly expenditure statement duly supported by certified sub-vouchers. - (ii) (a) Quarterly stock return together with list of breakages; - (b) Quarterly requisition for chemicals and stores and other miscellaneous requirements, and - (c) Indents for service stamps and stationery.

-5. Correspondence regarding short and defective supplies of stores, chemicals, etc.

-6. Correspondence with the District Officers and the Block authorities with regard to arranging common programmes in melas, seminars, etc., like holding of demonstrations, film-shows, exhibitions etc.

-7. Correspondence with various institutions and organisations for procuring films, film-strips, museum specimens, charts, posters and literature for the Vijnan Mandir reading room.

-8. Miscellaneous correspondence with the institutions and individuals regarding cases referred to Vijnan Mandirs for investigation and advice.

-9. Follow-up action in matters referred to other organisations by Vijnan Mandir.

-10. Issue of circulars and notices regarding programmes arranged by Vijnan Mandir e.g. meetings of the Science Club, holding of competitions, demonstrations etc.

-11. Issue of invitations to scientific personnel, educationists and non-officials to participate in Vijnan Mandir activities.

-12. Correspondence for arranging meetings of the local advisory committee.
-Preparation of agenda for discussion and recording minutes of meetings, etc.

-13. Other miscellaneous office work.
+(iii) Invoices and bills from suppliers.

+- (iv) Acquittance role of the Vijnan Mandir staff every month. - 5.
+Correspondence regarding short and defective supplies of stores, chemicals, etc. - 6.
+Correspondence with the District Officers and the Block authorities with regard to arranging common programmes in melas, seminars, etc., like holding of demonstrations, film-shows, exhibitions etc. - 7.
+Correspondence with various institutions and organisations for procuring films, film-strips, mus man mens, charts, posters and literature for the Vijnan Mandir reas om. - 8.
+Miscellaneous correspondence with the institutions and individuals regarding cases referred to Vijnan Mandirs for investigation and advice. - 9.
+Follow-up action in matters referred to other organisations by Vijnan Mandir. - 10.
+Issue of circulars and notices regarding programmes arranged by Vijnan Mandir e.g. meetings of the Science Club, holding of competitions, demonstrations etc. - 11.
+Issue of invitations to scientific personnel, educationists and non-officials to participate in Vijnan Mandir activities. - 12.
+Correspondence for arranging meetings of the local advisory committee.
+Preparation of agenda for discussion and recording minutes of meetings, etc. - 13.
+Other miscellaneous office work.